Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Introduction

 Since CVRP was raised by Dantzig and Ramser~\cite{dantzig1959truck} in 1959, it has become a very famous problem with numerous applications in combinatorial optimization.
 It has been widely studied in both theory and application.
 Readers can refer to a survey~\cite{toth2014vehicle} for its applications and fast solvers in practice.
 In theory, it is a rather rich problem in approximation algorithms~\cite{BompadreDO06,blauth2022improving,cvrptree5,abs220205691,Cohen-AddadFKL20,abs-2203-15627}.

 When $k=1$ or $k=2$, $k$-CVRP can be solved in polynomial time~\cite{AsanoKTT97+}.
-For each fixed $k\geq3$, the problem is APX-hard even for the unit-demand case~\cite{AsanoKTT97}.
-A classic algorithm based on a given Hamiltonian cycle, called \emph{Iterated Tour Partitioning (ITP)}, was proposed about 40 years ago~\cite{HaimovichK85}.
-ITP is not only fast in practice but also can achieve a good approximation ratio in theory.
-Assume that we are given an $\alpha$-approximation algorithm for metric TSP.
-For splittable and unit-demand $k$-CVRP, ITP can achieve an approximation ratio of $\alpha+1-\alpha/k$~\cite{HaimovichK85}.
-For unsplittable $k$-CVRP, a modification of ITP, called UITP, can achieve a ratio of $\alpha+2-2\alpha/k$ for even $k$~\cite{altinkemer1987heuristics}.
-For metric TSP, there is a well-known $3/2$-approximation algorithm~\cite{christofides1976worst,serdyukov1978some}.
-Currently, there was a breakthrough on metric TSP by Karlin, Klein and Oveis Gharan~\cite{KarlinKG21,DBLP:conf/ipco/KarlinKG23}: an approximation algorithm achieves the ratio $3/2-\epsilon$, where the improvement $\epsilon$ is about $10^{-36}$.
-Although this is a nice breakthrough, in our algorithms for $k$-CVRP, we will still assume the ratio $\alpha=3/2$ for metric TSP for ease of comparison since the improvement is too small to make a difference.
-ITP itself is simple and the 3/2-approximation metric TSP algorithm is also simple.
-Due to the simplicity, the ITP algorithm is versatile and has been adapted to other related vehicle routing problems~\cite{Mathieu021}.
-However, for general metrics, there have been few improvements over the ITP algorithm in approximating $k$-CVRP.
+However, for each fixed $k\geq3$, the problem becomes APX-hard, even for the unit-demand case~\cite{AsanoKTT97}.
+A classic algorithm known as \emph{Iterated Tour Partitioning (ITP)} was introduced about 40 years ago~\cite{HaimovichK85}.
+ITP is not only efficient in practice but also achieves strong theoretical approximation guarantees.
+Assuming we are given an $\alpha$-approximation algorithm for metric TSP, for both splittable $k$-CVRP and unit-demand $k$-CVRP, ITP achieves an approximation ratio of $\alpha+1-\frac{\alpha}{k}$~\cite{HaimovichK85}.
+For unsplittable $k$-CVRP, a variant of ITP called UITP achieves an approximation ratio of $\alpha+2-\frac{2\alpha}{k}$ for even $k$ and $\alpha+2-\frac{\alpha}{k}$ for odd $k$~\cite{altinkemer1987heuristics}.

+For metric TSP, there is a well-known $\frac{3}{2}$-approximation algorithm~\cite{christofides1976worst,serdyukov1978some}.
+Although a recent breakthrough by Karlin, Klein, and Oveis Gharan~\cite{KarlinKG21,DBLP:conf/ipco/KarlinKG23} has improved the approximation ratio to \(\frac{3}{2} - \varepsilon\), where \(\varepsilon \approx 10^{-36}\), this improvement is too small to significantly affect the analysis for \( k \)-CVRP.
+Thus, for ease of comparison, we may continue to assume the approximation ratio \(\alpha = \frac{3}{2}\) for metric TSP in our algorithms.

+Due to its simplicity and versatility, ITP has been adapted for various other vehicle routing problems~\cite{Mathieu021}.
+However, for general metrics, there have been few improvements over ITP in approximating \( k \)-CVRP.